lanl/tardigrade-constitutive-tools/README.md

        $ vector_tools_version=origin/dev

 3) Perform the initial configuration.
 Note that the environment variables are mutually independent.
 Each variable can be used alone or in arbitrary combinations.
-The default values are found in the root CMakeLists.txt file
+The default values are found in the root ``CMakeLists.txt`` file.

        # View the defaults
        $ grep _TOOLS_ CMakeLists.txt